 If you wish to investigate the issue with a running toilet, there are some tools you will need.
 Tools for your running toilet can be purchased at your local hardware store:

-If you are confident in carrying out basic toilet repairs like a running toilet, there are some simple step-by-step instructions listed below that can help you fix your leaking toilet.
+If you are confident in carrying out basic toilet repairs, like fixing a running toilet, the simple step-by-step instructions listed below can help you fix your leaking toilet.

 Turn off the water supply.